Netherlands

 Based on the pillars of knowledge sharing, advocacy, and research, Housing First Netherlands is working on a positive influence on politics and policy and on the development of Housing First practices and professionals.
 In our advocacy, Housing First Netherlands often refers to the Finnish example as the way to go.

-Housing First Nederland is affiliated with the Valente Association (national association of organisations working with the homeless) and is an associate of the Housing First Europe Hub.
+Housing First Nederland is affiliated with the Valente Association (a national association of organisations working with the homeless) and is an associate of the Housing First Europe Hub.
 The team is always looking for national and international partnerships to further their mission of ending homelessness sustainably through Housing First.

 Housing First Nederland is currently largely focused on advocacy particularly in the lead-up to the national elections in early 2021.